ProMediate: A Socio-cognitive framework for evaluating proactive agents in multi-party negotiation: ProMediate Testbed

 \section{ProMediate Testbed}

 To evaluate proactive mediation in multi-party negotiations, we design a testbed that combines realistic simulations with configurable mediator interventions.
-We introduce the negotiation scenario setup, followed by multi-party conversation simulationwith plug-and-play agents.
+We introduce the negotiation scenario setup, followed by multi-party conversation simulation with plug-and-play agents.